-University to honour pioneering archaeologist
+University honours pioneering archaeologist

 Deputy vice-chancellor Prof Henrietta O’Connor said: “Dame Kathleen Kenyon contributed so much to our understanding of Leicester’s Roman past, and commemorating her immense contribution in this way perfectly reflects the world-changing research being done by our School of Archaeology and Ancient History and School of Museum Studies.”

-Kenyon, who died in 1978, was recognised for her work in Leicester as well as sites in Libya and Palestine including Sabratha and Jericho.
+Dame Kenyon, who died in 1978, was recognised for her work in Leicester as well as sites in Libya and Palestine including Sabratha and Jericho.

 Leave a Reply